david-serrano/AndroidAssetImporter/README.md

 - Rename your asset.
 - Select densities from list of available ones.
 - Import! (if folders don't exist they will be created automatically)
+-
+#IMPORTANT
+- if you're getting a PluginException in your IDE when first trying to run the plugin, please make sure that you are running against some version of JDK 1.8.
+- Steps for this are download the latest [JDK version](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)
+- Edit your JAVA_HOME environment variable for Windows or as appropriate for other OS's to point at the new JDK directory
+- Restart the IDE.

 #License
 This project is licensed under the terms of the [Apache 2.0 License] (https://github.com/davy307/AndroidAssetImporter/blob/master/LICENSE.md)